Jun 24, 2021

 There are several approaches for organizations to consider when factoring in geography to set pay to local labor markets:

 - First, an employer can set pay rates by their main office location or regional offices.
-Employees can be assigned to specific pay structures based the office closest to their remote work location.
+Employees can be assigned to specific pay structures based on the office closest to their remote work location.

 - Another approach is to set pay based on the employee’s home or remote work location.
 If, for example, a highly skilled tech job candidate is located in high cost of salary labor market, the employer may need to account for the employee’s salary expectations based on the local labor market in which he or she lives.